By Beth Demme

 Regardless of whether we are well-behaved cherubs or screeching toddlers, God’s love endures.

-God isn’t asking us to earn His love and He isn’t monitoring our behavior to see if He needs to withhold love from us.
+God isn’t asking us to earn God’s love and God isn’t monitoring our behavior to see if love should be withheld from us.

 With God, we can’t earn a love bonus or a love demerit.